“How much does X cost?” is one of the most common (and yet complicated) questions in the software engineering industry.

 You can find a practical explanation of the formula in Chris Lema‘s training video:

-With that in mind, service providers rely on their former experience and their established hourly rate combined with the additional expected time for communication, QA, packaging, delivery, and deployment.
+With that in mind, service providers rely on their former experience and their established resource cost structures combined with the contingency buffers and operational overhead for communication, QA, packaging, delivery, and deployment.
 This is somewhat arbitrary and often doesn’t work as seen in the CHAOS group chart.

 The estimate that you will receive (or are about to give) is likely a similar one.
-Increasing the chance for success is entirely dependent on your communication and negotiation skills, how detailed your specification is, your contract and the mutual understanding of the project.
+Increasing the chance for success is entirely dependent on your stakeholder management and negotiation capabilities, how detailed your specification is, your contract and the mutual understanding of the project.

 Get personalized leadership advice and monthly goal assessment